-As of June 30, 2020, the Company had not commenced any operations.
-All activity through June 30, 2020 relates to the Company's formation and the initial public offering ("Initial Public Offering"), which is described below.
+As of September 30, 2020, the Company had not commenced any operations.
+All activity through September 30, 2020 relates to the Company's formation, the initial public offering ("Initial Public Offering"), which is described below, identifying a target company for a Business Combination and activities in connection with the proposed acquisition of Playboy Enterprises, Inc. ("PEI"), as discussed in Note 6).
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.